 Planning for School with Food Allergies

-A food allergy diagnosis can be emotional for parents who understandably will be worried about their child’s safety at school.
-There are good reasons for this: there are a variety of foods and school supplies that could potentially trigger an allergic reaction in the school.
+A food allergy diagnosis can be emotional for parents of school-age children.
+They are understandably worried about their child’s safety at school.
+And with good reason: a variety of foods and even some school supplies could potentially trigger a serious allergic reaction.

-There are a number of things you and the school can do to plan for your child safety at school.
-Education, advance planning, and clear, confident communication with school staff and other parents about food allergies are the best ways to ensure your child’s safety.
+What can you and the school do to plan for food allergies at school?
+Education, advance planning, and clear communication with school staff and other parents about food allergies are the best ways to ensure your child is safe.

 How do I prepare for the school year when my child has food allergies?